NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 ## Key Features

-- **Emergency Alarm**: A loud alarm to deter threats, triggered by a button and notifies your emergency contact that you require assistance
+- **Emergency Alarm**: A loud alarm to deter threats,that contacts emergnecy services and notifies your emergency contact of your exact location and that you require assistance
-- **Danger Zone Mapping**: Displays static markers for high-crime areas and low WiFi areas.
+- **Danger Zone Mapping**: Displays on your map the locations of high-crime areas and less busy areas with low WiFi areas such as countryside or industrial estates where there is a higher chance of possiblity of crime taking place.
-- **Safety Guidance Page**: Pre-journey checklist and advice for safe travel.
+- **Transport Locations **: Locates buses and train stations in your vicinity.

 ---